In an auto accident? Here is what you need to do.

 - Call Your Insurance Agent – All insurance policies require you to notify your insurance company.
 This must be done shortly after the accident.
 Unnecessary delay in telling your insurance company about the crash can result in a denial of your claim.
 If you are worried about being at fault or the possibility that you may have any type of criminal culpability, it would be a good idea to consult with an attorney before you make this call.

-Attorneys for Civil Infractions, Misdemeanors, and Felonies Related to the Operation of a Motor Vehicle
+Attorneys for Car Accidents, Civil Infractions, Misdemeanors, and Felonies Related to the Operation of a Motor Vehicle

-If you need assistance with a criminal charge or traffic ticket. or if you are injured in an accident, and you would like a free consultation with an experienced attorney in Michigan, do not hesitate to contact LEWIS & DICKSTEIN, P.L.L.C.
+If you need assistance with a criminal charge or traffic ticket or if you are injured in an accident, and you would like a free consultation with an experienced attorney in Michigan, do not hesitate to contact LEWIS & DICKSTEIN, P.L.L.C.
 We will find a way to help you.
+Similarly, if you are wondering, “what should I do if I’m in a car accident?” we will take the time to talk with you, answer all of your questions, and address each of your concerns.

-Beware that police, judges, and prosecutors in Oakland County, Wayne County, Macomb County, Livingston County, and Washtenaw County are particularly tough on these cases.
+Beware of those police, judges, and prosecutors in Oakland County, Wayne County, Macomb County, Livingston County, and Washtenaw County are particularly tough on these cases.
 When other lawyers may be afraid to stand up and fight for you, we are not afraid to win!